tengfeiCloudComputing/webapp/README.md

 # webapp
-> aim to build a cloud native web application
+> aim to build a cloud native web application..

 ## Tech Stack
 A cloud-native application is an application that is specifically designed for cloud computing architecture.
 It takes advantage of cloud computing frameworks, which are composed of loosely coupled cloud services.